dmrn-limri/dmrn-limri.github.io/_posts/2026-04-20-workshop-expert-performance.md

 There will be no catering for refreshments and coffee/tea during the short breaks between the talks and panel.
 All attendees can use the [Ground Cafe](https://www.qmsu.org/ground/) (#33 on campus map) or the Graduate Centre Foyer cafe (#18 on campus map, there's a small chance it might be closed), paying with regular bank card, both at a minute's walk from the workshop space (TBC).

-The reception/networking and surprise music concert will take place in spaces of the C4DM Studios (#15 on campus map).
+The reception and networking will take place in spaces of the C4DM Studios (#15 on campus map).
 Some drinks (non-alcoholic and alcoholic) and snacks will be provided, courtesy of C4DM.
 Thank you!

 We will not be making lanyards for the occasion.
 We take the view that single-use lanyards are simply awful.
 You get this piece of plastic, can’t return it, can’t re-use, and can’t recycle it.
 Why not bring a lanyard from your own institution, or from a recent conference.
 Call it a conversation starter!
 QMUL members will be wearing their lanyards (blue or multi-colour strap), so we should be easy to identify.